Risk Management in Sports Organisations

 Jordon Martin explains how to implement risk management in sports organisations.

-Are you a sports officer, director, or administrator interested in implementing a risk management program in a cost-efficient manner?
+Are you a sports officer, director, or administrator interested in implementing a risk management program cost-efficiently?
 If YES, then this training content is for you!
-In my experience as a performance coach, I have discovered that most risk management programs are way too complicated, long, and hard to implement.
-Most people fail to realise that focusing more on the bare essentials is the best approach for implementing an unbeatable program, i.e., one that causes the highest injury and liability minimisation.
+In my experience as a performance coach, I have discovered that most risk management programs are too complicated, long, and hard to implement.
+Most people fail to realise that focusing more on the bare essentials is the best approach for implementing an unbeatable program, i.e. that causes the highest injury and liability minimisation.

 The Simplified Sports Risk Management Theory

-You are probably thinking to yourself: why would I need a risk management program when I can just buy a comprehensive insurance policy?
-And that is a terrible line of thinking because whereas an insurance policy may promise to take care of the claims, it surely does not feel well to witness someone sustain an avoidable injury under your care.
+Why do I need a risk management program when I can buy a comprehensive insurance policy?
+And that is a terrible line of thinking because, whereas an insurance policy may promise to take care of the claims, it surely does not feel well to witness someone sustain an avoidable injury under your care.
 If that happens and you face litigation, it puts your reputation in the balance, with the community and the media painting a different picture of you altogether.

 But with an actionable risk management program, the jury will take it that you care.
-For insurance policies, you will preserve your loss record, giving the insurer no reason to refuse to renew your policy or increase the rates.
+You will preserve your loss record for insurance policies, giving the insurer no reason to refuse to renew your policy or increase the rates.

 In a nutshell, effective risk management boils down to: